-Most of the challenge of ADC are linked to the hydrophobicity of the cytotoxic drugs used, which are degrading the pharmacological properties of the antibody when attached to it.
+Most of the challenges of ADCs are linked to the hydrophobicity of the cytotoxic drugs used, which degrade the pharmacological properties of the antibody when attached to it.

-Our PSARlink™ platform is “masking” the hydrophobicity of the cytotoxic drugs by adding a chain of polysarcosine on the linker, which dramatically improves the pharmacological properties of ADC, restoring the pharmacokinetics (PK) profile of the native antibody even with DAR8 (8 cytotoxic drug per antibody) ADC.
+Our PSARlink™ platform “masks” the hydrophobicity of the cytotoxic drugs by adding a chain of polysarcosine on the linker, which dramatically improves the pharmacological properties of ADCs, restoring the pharmacokinetics (PK) profile of the native antibody, even with DAR8 (8 cytotoxic drugs per antibody) ADCs.

-Designing DAR8 ADC enables the use of slightly less potent drugs with differentiated mechanisms of action, like the topoisomerase-I inhibitors of the camptothecin derivatives family, and/or addressing tumors with lower target expression.
+Designing DAR8 ADCs enables the use of slightly less potent drugs with differentiated mechanisms of action, like the topoisomerase I inhibitors of the camptothecin derivatives family, and/or addressing tumors with lower target expression.

-The restored PK profile corresponds to an increase in the drug exposure (better efficacy) and a decreased rate of non-antigen mediated clearance of the ADC (protecting clearance organs like the liver).
+The restored PK profile corresponds to an increase in the drug exposure (better efficacy) and a decreased rate of non-antigen mediated clearance of the ADCs (protecting clearance organs such as the liver).

-Mablink is using plasma-stable linkers to prevent a premature deconjugation and therefore lower the non-specific toxicity.
+Mablink uses plasma-stable linkers to prevent premature deconjugation and therefore lower the non-specific toxicity.